kubernetes/test-infra/workload-identity/README.md

 ### Migrate Prow Job to Use Workload Identity

-> :Note: **Workload identity works best with pod utilities**: Migrate to use pod
+> **Note: Workload identity works best with pod utilities**: Migrate to use pod
 > utilities if there is no `decoration: true` on your job, and come back to this
 > doc once that's done.

 #### Background

-Prow jobs run in k8s pods, and each pod is responsible for uploading artifacts to designated remote storage location(e.g. GCS), this upload is done by a container called `sidecar`.
+Prow jobs run in kubernetes pods, and each pod is responsible for uploading artifacts to designated remote storage location(e.g. GCS), this upload is done by a container called `sidecar`.
 To be able to upload to GCS, `sidecar` container will need to way to authenticate to GCP, which was historically done by GCP